Zogfryt/Magisterka/README.md

 DATABASE_USR=neo4j
 DATABASE_PASSWORD=AGH_2025
 ```
-4. Run Neo4j database using
+4. Run Neo4j database using (First you have to comment streamlit container creation -- will be fixed next update)
 ```
 docker compose up
 ```